Brian's Guide to

 In some places, there is no distinction between RE and RB trains, with routes simply labeled "R", and RB trains typically skip stops in areas served by an S-Bahn.

-Some areas also have local or regional services with other branding such as the FEX (Flughafen-Express) service in Berlin and the MEX (Metropolexpress) service in the Stuttgart region.
+Some areas also have local or regional services with other branding such as the FEX (Flughafen-Express) service in Berlin, RRX (Rhein Ruhr Express) service in the Rhein-Ruhr region, and the MEX (Metropolexpress) service in the Stuttgart region.
 DB competitors often also use different names or designations for their services.
 Most regional trains are underwritten by state and local governments.

 Long-distance trains (ICE and IC) are usually white (or technically, light gray) with a red stripe, although the engines on some ICE trains now sport a green stripe signifying the train's eco-friendliness.
 Local and regional trains (IRE, RE, RB, and S) are usually red with gray stripes, although many state-sponsored regional routes use trains with a custom livery.
 Many regional trains are double-decker, and there is now a double-deck IC train ("InterCity 2") in service on several routes.